-Typical child routines such as meal times, clean-up times, napping and rest times, and diapering and toileting are integral parts of the curriculum, not separate items between curriculum areas.
-Daily specific lesson plans and schedules, along with weekly lesson plans, are posted.
+Typical child routines such as meal times, clean-up times, napping/rest times, as well as diapering and toileting are integral parts of the curriculum.
+They are not separate items between curriculum areas.
+Classroom schedules, along with weekly lesson plans that include individualized and group planning are posted.